Is Paid to Read Email Real or Fake? Full Site Review

 Is Paid to Read Email Real?

-I get a strange feeling that Paid to Read Email is fake.
+I feel strongly that Paid to Read Email is fake.

-At a glance, Paid to Read Email looks just like every other paid survey site.
+At first glance, Paid to Read Email looks just like every other paid survey site.
 But the static offers that have nothing to do with your real interests look pathetic.

-As a new member, I expected to see more many more opportunities.
-But as I sift through the initial handful of items, it just keeps looking barer, and there’s no new replenishment of updated tasks.
+As a new member, I expected to see more many more available opportunities.
+But as I sifted through the initial handful of items, it just kept looking barer and barer, and there’s no new replenishment of updated tasks.

-I don’t recommend that anyone join Paid to Read Email.
-I would never want to misguide you to join a site that just isn’t worth it.
+I ultimately cannot recommend Paid to Read Email.
+I would never want to encourage you to join a site that just isn’t worth it.